NisreenFarhoud/Bash-Cheatsheet/README.md

 ###history
 The `history` command prints out your command line history. <br>
 It is command to use the `grep` command with the `history` command in order to search for a particular command.
-For example, the following searchs your history for all occurrences of the string `g++`.
+For example, the following searches your history for all occurrences of the string `g++`.
 ```
   $ history | grep g++
   155  g++ file1.txt